-٠ Management Team to review whether to send other or all employees home in addition to following any Public Health Team advice. • Management team to check in regularly with individual throughout quarantine/isolation period. • Review situation of individual prior to returning to work.
+Management Team to review whether to send other or all employees home in addition to following any Public Health Team or viving.
+Team advice.
+Management team to check in regularly with individual throughout quarantine/isolation period.Review situation of individual prior to returning to work.